Debt Ratios for Home Financing

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-If you want to run your own numbers, feel free to use our superb Mortgage Qualification Calculator.
+If you'd like to run your own numbers, we offer a Mortgage Loan Qualification Calculator.

-Don't forget these are just guidelines.
-We'd be happy to pre-qualify you to determine how large a mortgage you can afford.
+Remember these ratios are only guidelines.
+We'd be thrilled to help you pre-qualify to help you figure out how much you can afford.

 Southwest Funding #841